Skip to content

 Methods (brief)

-Key limitations: single city, single sampling season (2020), no speciation of arsenic (total As only), no speciation of Cr (total Cr only, not Cr-VI), ICP-OES rather than ICP-MS (higher LODs for some elements), and n=270 across 5 regions (54 per region) is adequate but not large.
+Key limitations: single city, single sampling season (2020), no speciation of arsenic (total As only), no speciation of Cr (total Cr only, not Cr-VI), ICP-OES rather than ICP-MS, and several concentration tables are supplied as supporting-information tables rather than reproduced in the main PDF text.

 Implications